 The Ford Focus RS’ long, slow fall from grace

 Upon delivery of the Ford Focus RS, Farah says that the seating position was off from the jump but was quickly overlooked due to the car’s sheer excitement.
 He goes on to say that the Nitrous Blue paint was the most the “single best paint color of any modern car.”
 I would have to agree.
-I am not a flashy-color car kind of guy, but I do love the Nitrous Blue.
+I am not a flashy-color kind of guy, but I do love the Nitrous Blue.

 The seating position on the way home from the dealership really bothered Farah.
 He describes it as “driving from a bar stool.”
 The driving position was high, and the angle was all wrong.
 But that aside, the car was strong and high-quality.

-And time grew long
+And time with Ford Focus RS grew long

-But everything can be undone
+Everything can be undone

 Farah replaced the factory shocks and damper with KW Suspension and installed their DDC or Dynamic Damper Control adaptive coil-overs.
 He describes this upgrade as “transformative,” which he says he doesn’t use lightly.

-That was not the only upgrades that his Ford Focus RS received.
+That was not the only upgrade that his Ford Focus RS received.
 Mountune, who builds engines for the factory-supported Rally and Rallycross teams, installed what they now call their “B7” kit, consisting of an air intake, up-pipe, full aluminum intercooler, and a cat-back exhaust, plus their short shifter kit.
 After all these aftermarket bits, Farah reports nothing but a love for the car’s handling and overall performance.

 The last straw

 In Farah’s own words, “It is the fastest, sharpest, most exciting hatchback on the market right now.
-It’s the only hot-hatch I ever found myself looking back over my shoulder as I walked away from it in a parking lot.”
+It’s the only hot hatch I ever found myself looking back over my shoulder as I walked away from it in a parking lot.”
 But after two years, he said that the driving position and seats were too much to bear.
 They not only were uncomfortable but made driving the RS simply too painful to drive.
 He finally sold the car he loved so much.